Enhancing Naturalness in LLM-Generated Utterances through Disfluency Insertion: Methods

 \subsection{Text-to-speech}

-Disfluencies are a speech phenomena.
+Disfluencies are a speech phenomenon.
 We use existing text-to-speech models to convert the disfluent utterances generated by the fine-tuned LLM into audio form.
 To select a TTS model for generating realistic disfluent speech, we conducted a pilot study in which we evaluated audio samples generated by three TTS models: Bark TTS model developed by Suno-AI~\cite{bark:github}, Tortoise TTS~\cite{betker2023better} and OpenAI TTS~\cite{openai:tts}.
-The evaluation focused on the prosody, intonation, and in particular the pronunciation of disfluencies.
+The evaluation focused on the prosody, intonation, and, in particular, the pronunciation of disfluencies.
 An important consideration was how the text-to-speech rendered false starts such as "Th- they" or "B- birthday", which are particularly frequent in Switchboard -- and hence in the disfluent utterances produced by the fine-tuned LLM.

-Among the three models, Bark TTS was deemed most effective at synthesizing these disfluencies into speech.
-While all three TTS models did at times produce errors, such as buzzing sounds and prolong disruptive pauses in longer utterances, Bark TTS was found to perform better overall.
-To ensure the audio clips generated with Bark for the user study were of high quality, we regenerated samples when noisy artifacts such as buzzing sounds were detected in the audio outputs.
+Among the three models, Bark TTS was deemed the most effective at synthesizing these disfluencies into speech.
+While all three TTS models sometimes produced errors, such as buzzing sounds and prolonged disruptive pauses in longer utterances, we found that Bark TTS provided the most natural-sounding speech when applied to our disfluent transcriptions.
+To ensure the audio clips generated with Bark for the user study were high quality, we regenerated samples when noisy artifacts, such as buzzing sounds, were detected in the audio outputs.